SciAuth/rest-demo/README.md

 # * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-## Description

-The app provides 3 different REST APIs that allow [standard HTTP method requests](https://restfulapi.net/http-methods/) `GET`, `POST`, `PUT`, `DELETE`.
-Each API is built with different authorization scopes:

-- `/expenses` is a public endpoint that requires no authorization.
-- `/incomes` is a private endpoint authorized with [Auth0](https://auth0.com/) tokens with static scopes.
-- `/properties` is a private endpoint authorized with [SciTokens](https://scitokens.org/) tokens with dynamic scopes.

-**_We have defined our own API to configure Auth0 authorization following [this tutorial](https://auth0.com/docs/quickstart/backend/python) on Auth0 website._**

-## Getting tokens

 ## Usage

-There are two ways to test our app, you can use [Postman](https://www.postman.com/) – a platform for building and testing APIs and testing or [`curl`](https://curl.se/) command-line tool.
-Here we will show how we test our
+To test our APIs, we can use [curl](https://curl.se/) command-line tool via terminal.
+You can also use [Postman](https://www.postman.com/) – a GUI platform for building and testing APIs.

 ### Test `/expenses` API